 Members of Congress are not barred from trading in industries their committees oversee.
 We cross-reference each disclosed PTR against the member's committee assignments and flag every match.
 This is what your evening-news anchor is not telling you.

-Veridion's Congress Tracker aggregates Periodic Transaction Reports (PTRs) filed by members of Congress under the Stop Trading on Congressional Knowledge (STOCK) Act of 2012.
-Source filings are pulled directly from the U.S. House Clerk's Office and Senate Office of Public Records.
+Veridion's Congress Tracker aggregates Periodic Transaction Reports (PTRs) filed under the Stop Trading on Congressional Knowledge (STOCK) Act of 2012.
+The warehouse includes House and Senate disclosure rows; receipt-link coverage for each chamber is reported above from the live read model.

 Return calculations assume mid-point of the disclosed transaction range and use market-close prices on the filing date.
 Returns reflect the performance of disclosed trades only; they do not represent a member's total portfolio return, which is not public.
 Past trading performance does not predict future returns.

-The leaderboard refreshes hourly from STOCK Act disclosures (PTRs) filed by members of Congress under federal law.
-Returns shown reflect performance of disclosed trades only and assume the mid-point of the disclosed transaction range; they do not represent a member's total portfolio.
+The leaderboard refreshes from STOCK Act disclosure rows in the warehouse.
+Disclosed-volume figures use the midpoint of a source-filed dollar range only when that range is present; they do not represent a member's total portfolio.
 Veridion does not provide investment advice and does not recommend mirroring any member's trades.

 Unlock Congress Alerts